Religion in India: Politics

 Religious politics, particularly that expressed by the Hindutva movement, has strongly influenced Indian politics in the last quarter of the 20th century.
-Many of the elements underlying India's casteism and communalism originated during the colonial era, when the colonial government frequently politicized religion in an attempt to stave off increasing nationalistic sentiments in India.
+Many of the elements underlying India's casteism and communalism originated during the colonial era, when the colonial government frequently politicised religion in an attempt to stave off increasing nationalistic sentiments in India.
 The Indian Councils Act 1909 (widely known as the Morley-Minto Reforms Act), which established separate Hindu and Muslim electorates for the Imperial Legislature and provincial councils, was particularly divisive, increasing tensions between the two communities.

 Due to the high degree of oppression faced by the lower castes, the Constitution of India included provisions for affirmative action for certain sections of Indian society.
 Many states ruled by the Bharatiya Janata Party (BJP) introduced laws that made conversion more difficult; they assert that such conversions are often forced or allured.
 The BJP, a national political party, also gained widespread media attention after its leaders associated themselves with the Ram Janmabhoomi movement and other prominent religious issues.

 A well-known accusation that Indian political parties make for their rivals is that they play vote bank politics, meaning give political support to issues for the sole purpose of gaining the votes of members of a particular community.
 Both the Congress Party and the BJP have been accused of exploiting the people by indulging in vote bank politics.
 The Shah Bano case, a divorce lawsuit, generated much controversy when the Congress was accused of appeasing the Muslim orthodoxy by bringing in a parliamentary amendment to negate the Supreme Court's decision.
 After the 2002 Gujarat violence, there were allegations of political parties indulging in vote bank politics.
+All the political parties in India are known to grant money to the State Waqf Boards to appease a particular community.

 Caste-based politics is also important in India; caste-based discrimination and the reservation system continue to be major issues that are hotly debated.

-Education

-Political parties have been accused of using their political power to manipulate educational content in a revisionist manner.
-The BJP-led NDA government was accused of teaching history from a Hindutva outlook in public schools by the opposition parties.
-The next government, formed by the UPA and led by the Congress Party, pledged to undo this and reinstate the secular form of thought in the Indian educational system.
-Hindu groups allege that the UPA promote Marxist theories in school curricula.